NNThomasL/SPTarkovWebMinimap/README.md

 This mod was heavily inspired by [CactusPie's Minimap](https://github.com/CactusPie/SPT-Minimap).
 Without it, this mod wouldn't exist.
 Especially because I didn't know the polynomial math that was required.

+### Instructions
+Copy the latest release to your SPTarkov folder.
+After opening the game, go to http://localhost:8080/index.html to view the map.
+You may also open the map on a mobile device using the same URL but replacing 'localhost' with your computer's IP address.

 # Current Status

 ### Maps: